ExoMars Trace Gas Orbiter Instruments

 Deliver a detailed characterisation of the Martian atmosphere's composition.

-The first scientific goal will be to detect a broad suite of atmospheric trace gases, and key isotopologues (molecules that have at least one atom with a different number of neutrons than the parent chemical species), to establish the atmospheric inventory.
+The first scientific goal will be to detect a broad suite of atmospheric trace gases, and key isotopologues (molecules that have at least one atom with a different number of neutrons than the parent molecules), to establish the atmospheric inventory.

 Following a positive detection of key species, geographical (location and altitude) and seasonal mapping will be carried out.
 Mapping of the Deuterium/Hydrogen ratio will also be performed, to provide new information on water reservoirs and atmospheric escape.

 A third goal is characterising the state of the atmosphere, in particular temperatures, aerosols, water vapour, and ozone.
 The data assimilation technique adopted by the science team will allow them to model the atmospheric circulation.
 This will help determine whether particular gases are emanating from specific areas on Mars and to provide insights into the nature of the trace gas source.

 Imaging of surface features

 Another important objective is to image and to characterise features on the Martian surface which may be related to trace gas sources.
 The data should provide information on the geological and dynamical context (such as volcanism) for any sources detected.

 Mapping of subsurface hydrogen